Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

-Tokyo’s Kite Museum has kites of all shapes and sizes.
+It has kites of all shapes and sizes.
 There are about sixty on display and another 3500 in storage.
 They come from Australia, China, the United States, and other countries.
-Lovers of the sport will enjoy it.
+Lovers of the sport will appreciate this place.

 The person behind the museum was Japan’s first Cordon Bleu-style chef, Shingo Modegi.
 He first built it not far from where it stands today.
 It was above his restaurant!
 Times changed, and it moved a few blocks to near the Mitsukoshi department store.